Search

 Or: "Nonprofit organizations are inefficient."

-Add to that the reality of limited resources and an emphasis on serving clients (often at the cost of organizational maintenance), and it becomes clear why the sector is often perceived as inefficient.
+Add to that the reality of limited resources and an emphasis on serving beneficiaries and clients and it becomes clear why the sector is often perceived as inefficient.

 Myth #7.
 "I can't deal with people."